letsticia/KeyboardAI/README.md

 # About the project

 This is a virtual keyboard that uses the webcam to detect the user's hand and track the movement of the fingers.
 The program uses the [MediaPipe](https://mediapipe.readthedocs.io/en/latest/solutions/hands.html) library to detect the hand landmarks and [OpenCV](https://opencv.org/) to process the video feed.
-The index finger is used like a cursor, making the keys dark.
-To press a key, the user must put the thumb and index tips together.
+The index finger is used like a cursor, making the keys darker when it is on top of them.
+The user can press a key by closing the thumb and index fingers.
 The program will then type the corresponding letter on whatever text field is currently selected.